Introduction

-In a previous article, we discussed What is Spring IOC Container and how it works, Now in this article, we will discuss a simple example to demonstrate Spring IOC Container with Java-based configuration metadata?
+In a previous article, we discussed What is Spring IOC Container and how it works.
+Now, let's look at a practical example to understand how to configure Spring beans using Java-based configuration.

-The Spring IOC container is responsible for instantiating, configuring, and assembling the Spring beans.
-The container gets its instructions on what objects to instantiate, configure, and assemble by reading configuration metadata.
-The configuration metadata is represented in XML, Java annotations, or Java code.
-It lets you express the objects that compose your application and the rich interdependencies between those objects.
+The Spring IoC container is responsible for instantiating, configuring, and assembling the Spring beans.
+The container gets its instructions on what objects to instantiate, configure, and assemble by reading configuration metadata, which can be represented in XML, Java annotations, or Java code.

-Three ways we can supply Configuration Metadata to the Spring IoC container:
+Ways to Supply Configuration Metadata to the Spring IoC Container

 Spring IOC Container Java Config Example